be4r/Workshop_7Sem/task3/readme.md

-They seem to work if most cases.<br/>
+They seem to work in most cases.<br/>
 Rarely *_librosa_* is unable to open *m4a* file and just throws an exception.
 It usually countinues to work(except ~~(haha get it)~~ linear version) and translates most of input data.<br/>

  - **music.py** - plain version, no parallelism